-The Building Official is authorized by Section 105.13 of the Florida Building Code to provide Phased Permits’ approvals for construction projects.
+The Building Official is authorized by Section 105.13 of the Florida Building Code to provide Phased Permits for construction projects.

-- All existing Commercial Buildings including Multi-Family, must present at the time of the Phase Permit, a signed/approved Life Safety Plans by the City of Miami Beach Fire Marshal.
+- All existing Commercial Buildings including Multi-Family must present at the time of application, a signed/approved Life Safety Plan by the City of Miami Beach Fire Marshal.

 - Phased Permit Hold Harmless form.

-- Notice to Building Official for Private Provider inspection services.
+- Private Provider Notice to Building Official Form

 - Copies of all development orders that have been issued by the City of Miami Beach for the proposed construction.

 - Fire Department, Parking Department, and Planning Department approval

 - Building Official approval (This is the final step)

 - Exterior demolition within a Historic District.

 - Demolition that violates a condition of a development board order.

 - A construction that requires approval from a development board, without prior approval by the applicable development board.